-- North America:
+- North America;

-- Mexico:
+- Mexico;

-- · South and Central America;
+- South and Central America;

 - EMEA, which consists of Europe, the Middle East, and Africa;

-- · Asia Pacific (excluding China); and
+- Asia Pacific (excluding China); and

-- China
+- China.

 On July 15, 2016, we reached a settlement with the FTC and entered into the Consent Order, which resolved the FTC's multi-year investigation of the Company.
-We are monitoring the impact of the Consent Order and our Board of Directors has established the Implementation Oversight Committee in connection with the Consent Order.
+We are monitoring the impact of the Consent Order and our board of directors has established the Implementation Oversight Committee in connection with the Consent Order.
 The committee has met and will meet regularly with management to oversee our compliance with the terms of the Consent Order.
-While we currently do not expect the settlement to have a long-term and materially adverse impact on our business and our Member base, our business and our Member base, particularly in the U.S., may be negatively impacted as we and they continue to adjust to the changes.
+While we currently do not expect the settlement to have a long-term and materially adverse impact on our business and our Member base, our business and our Member base, particularly in the U.S., may be negatively impacted.
 The terms of the Consent Order do not change our going to market through direct selling by independent distributors, and compensating those distributors based upon the product they and their sales organization sell.
 See Item 1A - Risk Factors of this Quarterly Report on Form 10-Q for a discussion of risks related to the settlement with the FTC.